 At this point, the limit is your creativity.
 While it’s not as applicable in this case, it’s smart to have a healthy mix of short-form and more in-depth, long-form content.

 A pitfall I often see people fall into is an unhealthy obsession with traffic.
 Instead of increasing traffic and virality of your content, you should focus on driving high-value customers and increase your conversion rates.

-Remember, an effective content marketing strategy helps our business grow.
+Remember, an effective content marketing strategy helps your business grow.
 So which article is better?
-One that gets 10,000 views and drives 100 sales or a targeted one that gets 1000 views but drives 150 sales?
+One that gets 10,000 views and drives 100 sales or a targeted one that gets 1000 views but results in 150 sales?

 Moving Beyond Articles on Your Blog

 Content marketing isn’t only about writing content for your blog.
 It is a far broader strategy that involves multiple content formats as well as different content mediums.
 It’s about relevance, engagement, and value addition.